malescordia/minitalk/README.md

 4. Launch the server in one terminal: `./server`
 5. In another terminal, launch the client with a message: `./client "Hello, Minitalk"`

-Enjoy exploring the world of Minitalk!
+Enjoy exploring the world of minitalk!